amansingh1912/SubstanceAbuse_DataAnalysis_PowerBI/README.md

 Types of Programs, MHD Types, SUD Types, Average of Daily Living Activity Test

 ## Visualization in Power BI:
-I splitted the pages namely in 2 pages which are
+I splitted the pages namely in 2 pages which are:
 #### Overview
 #### Detailed Analysis
 * Overview page contains key headlines and recommendations about the dataset according to Detailed Analysis of the dataset.